 Just six months later, the Americans utilized two of these three carriers in the critical Battle of Midway.

 In addition in their attempt to cripple the American fleet, the Japanese failed to destroy critical infrastructure at Pearl Harbor.
 With this infrastructure in place, the US was able to quickly repair nearly all the damaged ships and return them to service quicker than Japan thought possible.

 Amazingly only two ships (Arizona and Oklahoma) were permanently destroyed and taken out of service.

-The United States would soon ramp up its wartime economy and prove Yamamoto correct that Japan stood no chance against the United States once its industry reached full capacity.
+The United States soon ramped up its wartime economy and proved Yamamoto correct that Japan stood no chance against the United States once its industry reached full capacity.

 The attack on Pearl Harbor would eventually lead to the atomic bombings of Hiroshima and Nagasaki.
-The attack meant to secure Japan’s future ultimately would lead to the end of the rising sun.
+The attack meant to secure Japan’s future ultimately led to the end of the rising sun.